buckley-w-david/blog/content/post/string-interpolation-and-sql/index.md

 cursor.execute(*f("SELECT * FROM users WHERE id = {id}"))
 ```

-Which will auto-magically be transformed into
+Which will auto-magically be transformed into:

 ```
 cursor.execute("SELECT * FROM users WHERE id = ?", [5])